urbanjost/M_kracken95/README.md

      make
 ```

-This will compile the M_kracken95 module and build all the example programs.
+This will compile the M_kracken95 module and build all the example
+programs.
 Then you can run the examples:

       ../test/test1/kracken_test-1 -r 1234.56
       ../test/test2/kracken_test-2 --help
       ../test/test3/kracken_test-3 --par3 100 200 300

-## SUPPORTS FPM
+## SUPPORTS FPM (registered at the [fpm(1) registry](https://github.com/fortran-lang/fpm-registry) )

 Alternatively, download the github repository and build it with
 fpm ( as described at [Fortran Package Manager](https://github.com/fortran-lang/fpm) )